pjfl/p5-html-statetable/README.md

 - add\_role( role\_name, class\_name )

     Called by the applied table roles this method registers the role and it's class with the serialiser.
-Each role class is expected to implement a method called "serialise\_&lt;role\_name>"
+Each table role is expected to implement a method called "serialise\_&lt;role\_name>"

 - build\_prepared\_resultset